 With a non-refundable tax credit, on the other hand, you won’t end up with a refund if your tax liability falls below zero.
 So if you have a $2,500 non-refundable credit (like the Adoption Tax Credit) but you only owe $1,000, the extra $1,500 won’t be accessible to you.
 Some tax credits are partially refundable, meaning that part of the credit can be added to your tax refund.

 Other credits benefit electric car owners or parents with childcare expenses.
-An exhaustive list is available on the IRS website, but the following are some additional federal tax credits you might be eligible to claim for the 2020 tax year:
+An exhaustive list is available on the IRS website, but the following are some additional federal tax credits you might be eligible to claim:

 - Non-business Energy Property Credit